 - if you are meeting one other household, stay outdoors and stay local

-The law on what you can and cannot do during the coronavirus pandemic is not the same in Wales and England.
-Some guidance on the differences can be found here: https://gov.wales/coronavirus-and-law-what-has-been-done-differently-wales .
-With further details here: https://gov.wales/coronavirus-legislation-and-guidance-law
+The law on what you can and cannot do during the corona virus pandemic is not the same in Wales and England.
+Some guidance on the differences can be found here: FAQs and detailed guidance on the Welsh regulations.
+These advise what you can and can’t do, and are regularly reviewed.

 Welsh Government allow angling in Wales as part of your daily exercise.

 - follow the latest social distancing guidelines and stay at home guidance